mmomtchev/ffmpeg/README.md

   * [`resample.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/resample.test.ts) contains a simple example for resampling audio using ffmpeg's built-in `libswresample`
   * [`streaming.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/streaming.test.ts) contains examples for transcoding to various formats and sending the resulting data to a Node.js `WriteStream`
   * [`filtering.test.ts`](https://github.com/mmomtchev/ffmpeg/blob/main/test/filtering.test.ts) contains several examples for using ffmpeg's filters including overlaying text or Picture-in-Picture that are fast enough to be used in real-time

+  ---

+  * [`transcodeVideo.js`](https://github.com/mmomtchev/ffmpeg/blob/main/example/transcodeAudio.js) is a low-level C/C++ style example that transcodes the video stream obtained from a container file without using the streams API
+  * [`transcodeAudio.js`](https://github.com/mmomtchev/ffmpeg/blob/main/example/transcodeAudio.js) is a low-level C/C++ style example that transcodes the audio stream obtained from a container file without using the streams API

+  ---

   * [`data-is-beautiful/orbital-launches/`](https://github.com/mmomtchev/data-is-beautiful/tree/main/orbital-launches) is a real data visualization generated with `@mmomtchev/node-ffmpeg` and [`magickwand.js`](https://github.com/mmomtchev/magickwand.js/)